-Reintroduction is an attempt to establish a species in an area which was once part of its historical range, but where it has become extinct.
-The source of animals used are either captive bred or translocated individuals.
+Reintroduction aims to re-establish a species in an area which was once part of its historical range, but where it has become extinct.
+Animals for reintroduction can be sourced from captive collections or can be wild animals translocated from other areas.
 Translocation is the deliberate and mediated movement of wild individuals or populations from one part of their range to another.
 Reinforcement or supplementation is the addition of individuals to an existing population of conspecifics (i.e. those of same species).

 Reintroduction can be a valuable conservation tool, and there are a number of exciting and successful projects in which zoos have played an important role.
 However reintroduction is not the primary aim of conservation breeding in the majority of cases.
 Reintroductions tend to be very expensive, complicated and are frequently unsuccessful, although success increases with time as problems are rectified.
 For example, survival techniques, which are normally passed from parents to offspring during parenting, can often be lost, thus reintroduction programmes have to be planned carefully, ensuring that the animals have the necessary skills to survive.
 This may involve pre-release training in antipredator response, and avoiding imprinting by disguising keepers as members of the same species.

 The aim of any reintroduction should be to establish a viable, free-ranging population in the wild, of a species that has become either globally or locally extinct.
 It should be reintroduced within the species’ former natural habitat and range and should require minimal long-term management.
 Socio-economic and legal requirements are important and the proposed project needs to be fully understood, accepted and supported by local communities.
 Policy, legislation, regulations and permits must all be in place before a project starts and the project must be with full permission and involvement of the recipient or host country government agencies.